Hans Wehrmann: Racing career

-As a racing driver he is participating in different racing series.
-Among others he won the SP7-Class of the ADAC Nürburgring 24 Hours subsequently in 2020 and 2021.
+As a racing driver, Wehrmann is participating in different racing series.
+Among others, he won the SP7-Class of the ADAC Nürburgring 24 Hours subsequently in 2020 and 2021.

 In 2022, Wehrmann had his Nürburgring Nordschleife permit revoked in response to a speeding offense during the Nürburgring 24 Hours.

 Personal life

 Wehrmann is married to Vanessa Wehrmann and divorced from German actress Giulia Siegel.